Solo Travel in Jordan

 Head East for desert castles, examples of Islamic art and architecture and some of the best Jordan sites to visit.
 You can see five of Jordan’s castles within a day trip: El Halabad Palace, Esrock Palace, Umrah Palace and El Harrana Palace.
 But if you only have time to see one castle, Karak is the one to see and is an impressive insight into the ancient Crusader days.

-Jordan will surprise you and if you have time, visit the North of the country with Mediterranean scenery, olive groves, citrus fruits and banana plantations to old Roman towns.
+Jordan will surprise you and if you have time, visit the North of Jordan to find Mediterranean scenery, olive groves, citrus fruits and banana plantations to old Roman towns.
 Jerash is the second most popular tourist destination after Petra, (although we think it should be Wadi Rum) and is known as a ‘Rome away from Rome’ with its ancient Roman ruins.
 It’s also the highest producer of olive oil in Jordan.

 Further north is the ancient town of Umm Qais, 378 metres above sea level which used to serve as a key trading route from Syria to Palestine.
 The route takes you near the Syrian border (30 minutes away).
 Umm Qais is the perfect viewpoint to see the surrounding borders; the Sea of Galilee in Israel, Jordan and Syria.